Introduction

 We have entered a period where vastly experienced staff are retiring.

-This group, the silver tsunami aka the baby boomers, was involved in developing a significant part of today’s base infrastructure.
-They are vastly experienced, disciplined, have strong work ethics with a structured approach to how they operate.
+This group—the silver tsunami, aka the baby boomers—was involved in developing a significant part of today’s base infrastructure.
+They are vastly experienced, disciplined, and have strong work ethics with a structured approach to how they operate.

-They are now handing over to generations who value freedom in the workplace, embrace a hands-off management philosophy, dislike an authoritative approach and are prone to job hopping.
+They are now handing over to generations who value workplace freedom, embrace a hands-off management philosophy, dislike an authoritative approach, and are prone to job hopping.

-The latest Infometrics Infrastructure Pipeline Profile ‘shows that average infrastructure investment across the country is expected to be 28% higher over the next 10 years compared to the 2010-2018 period.
-A total of $129 billion in capital projects are estimated to be built over the 2019-2029 period’.
+The latest Infometrics Infrastructure Pipeline Profile shows that average infrastructure investment across the country is expected to be 28% higher over the next 10 years compared to the 2010-2018 period.
+A total of $129 billion in capital projects is estimated to be built over the 2019-2029 period.

 This is a significant increase of capital projects on previous years.